Prospect Cottage

 Entry into a hallway

-Sitting room - with sofa and chair seating for 5, coffee table, Smart TV, book shelves crammed with books.
+Sitting room - with sofa and chair seating for 5, coffee table, Smart TV, book shelves stocked well with books.

 Kitchen, independent with access to the garden.
 Breakfast table for 2, fully equipped including electric hob and oven and grill, washing machine, toaster and kettle, microwave and fridge / freezer.